franciscofsales/react_animated/README.md

 # React Native Animated
 This package is a collection of animated components as well as tools / utilities for creating animations in react native.
-The example app has demos for every animation.

 ## Install